 How To Use Almond Meal

 Almond meal is often used in baked goods such as cookies, bars, and quick loaves of bread.
 Because of its coarse texture, it is also used in the place of things like breadcrumbs or cornmeal.
+Because it is not as fine as flour, you can make almond meal yourself by putting blanched almonds into a food processor.

 It adds a nice element of texture to foods that need a little something extra, and it can be used in both sweet and savory dishes.